 For instance, many eCommerce stores make the mistake of forcing buyers to fill out lengthy forms about themselves.
 Instead, think about the bare minimum of information you need and add autofill functionality whenever possible.

-Finally, consider that a significant percentage of your buyers are likely to be using a mobile device.
+Finally, consider that a significant percentage of your eCommerce customers are likely to be using a mobile device.
 So, it might make sense to take a mobile-centric approach when designing your checkout process, as that might ultimately produce better outcomes for your business.

 Offer a Great Deal